intel-analytics/ipex-llm/docker/llm/serving/cpu/kubernetes/README.md

 In this document, we will use `vicuna-7b-v1.5` as the deployment model.

-After downloading the model, please change name from `vicuna-7b-v1.5` to `vicuna-7b-v1.5-bigdl` to use `bigdl-llm` as the backend.
-The `bigdl-llm` backend will be used if model path contains `bigdl`.
+After downloading the model, please change name from `vicuna-7b-v1.5` to `vicuna-7b-v1.5-ipex` to use `ipex-llm` as the backend.
+The `ipex-llm` backend will be used if model path contains `ipex-llm`.
 Otherwise, the original transformer-backend will be used.

 You can download the model from [here](https://huggingface.co/lmsys/vicuna-7b-v1.5).

-For ChatGLM models, users do not need to add `bigdl` into model path.
-We have already used the `BigDL-LLM` backend for this model.

 ### Kubernetes config